Syria says U.S. suspected of attacking air base but Pentagon denies it

 A Syrian military source was quoted as saying air defences shot down eight missiles fired at the base.

-Defense analysts say there are large deployments of Russian forces at the base, and jets fly regular sorties from there to strike rebel-held areas.
+Defence analysts say there are large deployments of Russian forces at the base, and jets fly regular sorties from there to strike rebel-held areas.

 The Syrian state broadcaster said there were several dead and wounded in the strike.